Skip to main content

 Observability Layer

 Haiku for routing, Sonnet for reasoning.
-The router classifies intent in 200ms at 1/10th the cost.
-Only specialist agents use the more capable (and expensive) model.
-This single architectural decision cut one client's monthly AI spend from $4,200 to $1,100.
+The router reads intent in about 200ms at roughly a tenth of the cost.
+Only the specialist agents reach for the smarter, pricier model.
+That one decision alone took a client's monthly AI bill from $4,200 down to $1,100.

 Shared tool execution layer.
-All agents connect to the same database client, same Stripe instance, same SendGrid connection.
-Keeps connection pools manageable and prevents the "every microservice has its own database connection" trap.
+Every agent talks to the same database client, the same Stripe instance, the same SendGrid connection.
+Connection pools stay sane, and you sidestep the classic "every microservice opens its own database connection" trap.

 Observability is non-negotiable.
-Track tokens per conversation, cost per resolution, and error rates per tool.
-Without this, you're spending money with no idea which conversations cost $0.02 and which cost $2.00.
-Set daily spend alerts at 80% of your budget threshold.
+Track tokens per conversation.
+Track cost per resolution.
+Track error rates per tool.
+Skip it and you're burning money with no clue which conversations cost you two cents and which cost two dollars.
+Wire up a daily spend alert at 80% of your budget and let it nag you.

 How Do You Deploy an AI Agent to Production?

-The teams shipping fastest right now aren't the ones with the most ML engineers.
-They're the ones treating AI agents as software engineering problems — with proper error handling, observability, testing, and deployment pipelines.
-Build it like you'd build any production system.
-Explore Geminate's AI integration services →
+The teams moving fastest right now aren't the ones with the deepest ML benches.
+They're the ones treating agents as plain old software engineering problems: real error handling, real observability, real tests, a real deploy pipeline.
+Build it the way you'd build any other production system.
+Explore Geminate Solutions's AI integration services →

 FAQ